HarariLab/Metabolomics/README.md

 # Metabolomic and lipidomic signatures in autosomal dominant and late-onset Alzheimer disease brains

-### Scripts used to QC and analyze metabolomics data
+### Scripts used to QC and analyze metabolomics data for [Novotny et al. (2021) Metabolomic and lipidomic signatures in autosomal dominant and late-onset Alzheimer disease brains](https://doi.org/10.1101/2021.11.04.21265941)

 ---